 PROGRAM: ‘Aussie Gold Hunters’

-- “Aussie Gold Hunters” producers claim the program is “Factual”
+- “Aussie Gold Hunters” creators claim the program is “Factual”

 - Bush camp fires left (supposedly) unattended